 L: I want to sell my heart and buy a stronger one.

-Therapist: We cannot take your heart, that is something we do not buy here since it is uniquely yours.
+Therapist: We cannot take your heart; that is something we do not buy here since it is uniquely yours.
 What we can offer you are things to make your own heart stronger.
 Can you think of anything that will make your heart stronger?

 L: Power and patience.